 An LLC (limited liability company) operating agreement allows you to structure your financial and working relationships with your co-owners in a way that suits your business.
 In your operating agreement, you and your co-owners establish each owner's percentage of ownership in the LLC, his or her share of profits (or losses), his or her rights and responsibilities, and what will happen to the business if one of you leaves.

-For general information on limited liability companies (LLCs), see Nolo's article LLC Basics.
+For general information on limited liability companies (LLCs), see Nolo's article What is an LLC?

 While many states do not legally require your LLC to have an operating agreement, it's foolish to run an LLC without one, even if you're the sole owner of your company.